R-Morgan/NGramCrackers/README.md

 impedes the further pursuit of knowledge that should be at the centre of academia.
 This (in)action also makes independent peer review more challenging or even impossible.
 If your code isn't easily peer-reviewable, why should anyone use, much less trust or trust or pay, for it?
+To this end, this code has been licenced under the GNU GPL v3 to ensure that all derivative works are also Free.
+As an educator, this is critical and why a modified BSD or MIT type licence is not satisfactory for me.

 ### CLI-based solutions for quantitative text analysis
 My other gripe is the interface.
-Programmes like MonoconcPro or AntConc are intended for Applied Linguists who are not also Computational Linguists -- most of whom are not CLI users.
+Programmes like MonoconcPro or AntConc are intended for Applied Linguists who are less like to be Computational Linguists who do not use the CLI.
 Thus, in order to promote accessibility, these programmes make heavy use of graphical user interfaces (GUIs).
 While many users expect this functionality, a GUI can reduce the productivity of users who mostly use the CLI.